AimegaelBoudzoumou/Data-Analyst-Bootcamp/1_MySQL and SQL - Bis/8_Data Cleaning in MySQL/1_Data Cleaning in MySQL.md

 FROM layoffs_staging2 t1
 JOIN layoffs_staging2 t2
   ON t1.company = t2.company
-  AND t1.location = t2.location
+  -- AND t1.location = t2.location
-WHERE (t1.industry IN NULL OR t1.industry = '')
+WHERE (t1.industry IS NULL OR t1.industry = '')
 AND t2.industry IS NOT NULL;
 ```